boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    slice would be the first slice in any 5G deployment.

-   Note that the actual realization of the mapping depends on several factors such as the actual business cases, the VNF vendor capabilities, the VNF vendor reference designs, as well as service providers or even legal requirements.
+   Note that the actual realization of the mapping depends on several factors such as the actual business cases, the NF vendor capabilities, the NF vendor reference designs, as well as service providers or even legal requirements.

 ~~~ aasvg